Last updated: 4 March 2021

 All households should have a supply of masks for each household member.
 Face coverings such as a bandana or a scarf can also be used if you do not have a mask.

-Face masks or coverings are mandatory on public transport from Alert Level 2 and above.
+Face masks or coverings are mandatory on public transport in all Alert Levels.

 It is also important to trust that others are doing the right thing.
-If someone is not wearing a mask, they may have a legitimate reason.
+If someone is not wearing a mask, they may have a legitimate reason and an exemption.
 When near others you do not know who are not wearing a mask, try to keep a physical distance.

 People at higher risk